 Ergonomics & Material Handling: Taking the Pain Out of Your Warehouse

-However, the unintended consequences of getting product to market faster, also has the potential to reduce profit.
-Issues related to repetitive movement, slips, falls, and other ergonomic dangers put workers at risk and slow productivity, particularly in the picking process.
+However, the unintended consequences of getting the product to market faster also have the potential to reduce profit.
+Issues related to repetitive movement, slips, falls and other ergonomic dangers put workers at risk and slow productivity, particularly in the picking process.

 The process of picking product is fraught with danger in many warehouse settings.
 Even when items are easily accessible, other forces are at work making the act of picking an adventure.

-In an ideal world, all picking happens within the picker’s safe lifting zone.
+In an ideal world, all picking would happen within the picker’s safe lifting zone.
 This zone, according to the University of Virginia, is the distance between a person’s knees and shoulders.
 This zone minimizes bending or reaching.
-Unfortunately, the material handling world is not ideal.

 Many warehouses use the space beneath racks for storage, often for heavier items.
 Picking from these locations may be efficient in maximizing storage; however, it represents a major ergonomic challenge for the picker.

-In accessing these items, a picker must bend at the waist putting a high level of stress on the back.
+In accessing these items, a picker must bend at the waist.
+This places a high level of stress on their back and puts them at an increased risk of back injuries.
 Then while in that position, the picker must reach to retrieve the product, putting additional stress on muscles.